Poseidon-Heir/Gamebullsandcows/README.md

 Hey,
 This is my first React Project to be deployed,
-It's a simple game guessing a 4 digit number called BullsandCows.
+It's a simple guessing game called BullsandCows.
-Hope you will like , leave a Star ⭐️ if you do !
+Hope you will like it,  leave a Star ⭐️ if you do 🤩 !

 Clone the Repo and tinker with it and make your own version.

 To play the Game here: https://poseidon-heir.github.io/Gamebullsandcows/

-Enjoy ✌🏼 Peace !
+Enjoy ✌🏼 Peace ! -KB(Poseidon-Heir)😎

 For more info about development : scroll below -->